gabrieltp/etl_project_power_bi_dashboard/README.md

 # BUSINESS INTELLIGENCE ETL PROJECT

-This project consists in Extracting, Transforming and Loading (ETL) data from kaggle's database of zika disease in some regions of the world.
+This project consists on Extracting, Transforming and Loading (ETL) data from kaggle's database of zika disease in some regions of the world.

 All the project is writen in Portuguese.